 0308.03J-04 RELATIONSHIPS BETWEEN TUBE DEGRADATION AND THE REACTOR OVERSIGHT PROCESS “CORNERSTONES”

 When tube degradation reaches a level that prevents a tube from meeting its required pressure retention capability (typically 3xΔPNO or 1.4xΔPMSLB), it is beginning to become susceptible to the accident sequences that induce tube rupture by high temperatures that would occur during core damage accidents.
-Excessive tube leakage during severe accident sequences may also alter the course of the sequence and cause gross tube failure, creating a containment bypass.
+Excessive tube leakage during severe accident sequences may also alter the course of the sequence and cause gross tube failure, creating a containment bypass event.
 This degree of degradation also makes the tube susceptible to rupture due to the extremely high reactor coolant system (RCS) pressures that can occur in some ATWS accident sequences, creating an increased probability for containment bypass for those sequences, too.
-Thus, this degree of degradation the “Barrier Integrity Cornerstone.”
+Thus, this degree of degradation affects the “Barrier Integrity Cornerstone.”

 When tube degradation reaches the level that allows a tube to rupture under the conditions of a design-basis main steam line break event, it has become susceptible to failure during anticipated operational occurrences such as steam system depressurization events.
 This is still considered a degradation of the “Barrier Integrity Cornerstone,” but it involves additional terms of the risk equation to quantify the effect.